voipxp/testing/GRAPHQL-NOTES.md

 - call all needed objects in one query
 - do a mutation for assigning services, which should force an update on servicesAssigned

+### Custom Hooks

+- always return a stable identity
+- mutations should return the tuple
+- queries should return the same object

 ### Idea: Custom Hooks with passable fragments

 ```